"

 Valletta

-Valletta, the compact yet incredibly vibrant capital of Malta, is a 16th-century, purposefully designed fortified city built by the Order of St John.
+Valletta, the small yet incredibly vibrant capital of Malta, is a 16th-century, meticulously planned fortified city built by the Order of St John.
 Today, it remains the political and cultural hub of the islands.
-Within just a few streets of the city centre, you'll find baroque palaces, churches, bastions, and panoramic viewpoints in abundance.
+Within just a few streets of the city centre, you'll find baroque palaces, churches, bastions, and panoramic viewpoints.
 The cityscape is defined by views over the Grand Harbour, stone-carved balconies, narrow streets, and stepped squares.
-Highlights include the richly decorated interior of St John’s Co-Cathedral, historic buildings linked to the Grand Masters' legacy, and the Upper Barrakka Gardens, offering one of Valletta's most postcard-perfect views of the city and harbour.
-Since 1980, the city has been a UNESCO World Heritage Site, with a concentration of historical treasures considered outstanding even by international standards.
-Valletta was also the European Capital of Culture in 2018.
-From a sustainable tourism perspective, Valletta (and the Valletta region) has a clear focus on balancing visitor impact with urban functionality, particularly in transport.
-Initiatives include sustainable urban mobility planning across the region, promoting shared transport solutions, addressing last-mile delivery logistics, reducing high-emission vehicles, implementing smart parking systems, and integrating ferries into public transport.
-All these measures aim to reduce congestion and emissions in the heritage-rich city centre.
-This urban approach is complemented by local awareness initiatives, such as the Valletta Green Festival, which centres on sustainability and community action through its programmes and collaborations.
-These efforts align with Malta's 2021–2030 tourism strategy, which emphasises mainstreaming the economic, environmental, and social pillars of sustainability.
+Highlights include the richly decorated interior of St John’s Co-Cathedral, historical buildings tied to the Grand Masters’ legacy, and the Upper Barrakka Gardens area, offering one of Valletta’s most stunning postcard-like city and harbour panoramas.
+Since 1980, the city has been a UNESCO World Heritage Site; its concentration of historical value is exceptional by international standards, and in 2018, Valletta was also the European Capital of Culture.
+In terms of sustainable tourism, Valletta (and the Valletta region) demonstrates a clear focus on balancing visitor impact with urban functionality, particularly in transport.
+Efforts include sustainable urban mobility planning across the region, promoting shared transport solutions, managing “last mile” deliveries, reducing high-emission vehicles, implementing smart parking systems, and integrating ferries into public transport—all aimed at reducing congestion and emissions in the heritage-rich city centre.
+This urban approach is complemented by local awareness initiatives, such as the Valletta Green Festival, which builds programmes and collaborations centred on sustainability and community action.
+All of this aligns with Malta’s 2021–2030 tourism strategy, which emphasises mainstreaming the economic, environmental, and social pillars of sustainability. - editorial content -

 Arrival